Student exam guide

 What if I need to leave the room temporarily?

 Once the examination is underway, if you wish to go to the toilet you must raise your hand and wait until you have the Invigilator's attention.
 You cannot go to the toilet during the first 45 minutes of an examination.
 After this time, only one person can go to the toilet at a time, so if several people are requesting to go to the toilet you will have to wait until it's your turn.
 You will be accompanied to and from the toilet by an Invigilator at all times.
 The Invigilator must feel confident that you have no unauthorised materials or equipment in your possession before you enter the cubicle so you may be asked to empty your pockets first.
-Any time spent out of the room will be lost, unless you have stop the clock rest breaks built into your Student Support exam adjustments.
+Any time spent out of the room will be lost, unless you have rest breaks built into your Student Support exam adjustments.

 What if I have a question?